rbw/pysnow/docs/full_examples/fetch.rst

 -----------

 The :meth:`pysnow.Response.one_or_none` returns one record, or None if no matching records were found.
-An exception is raised should the result contain multiple records
+An exception is raised if the result contains multiple records

 .. code-block:: python